Mature Masculine

 Modeling sovereignty: The King demonstrates what healthy sovereignty looks like.
 He claims his own while respecting others'.

-None of this means you have to put up with harm or abuse.
+None of this means we must put up with harm or abuse.
 The King keeps his own boundaries solid.
-He'll walk away from a relationship that's hurting him.
-But he does it while still respecting the other person's right to live however they choose—just not at his expense.
+He walks away from a relationship that hurts him.
+But he does it while respecting the other person's right to live however they choose, not at his expense.

 The King who honors other people's sovereignty ends up surrounded by free people who stay because they want to, not because they have to.